 The bar heel is close to the drive sprocket and when it wears out it increases the chain’s travel distance making it jump off often.

-What Will Happen If The Tension Of The Chainsaw Chain Isn’t Proper?
+What Will Happen If The Chainsaw Chain Tension Isn’t Proper?

 It is always said that proper chainsaw chain tensioning is proper for optimal chainsaw performance.
 You have also been told to always check the chain tension before you begin any kind of cutting.